 IF CHILDREN IN MY CLASS ARE DOING ALL OF THESE THINGS, I'M ONE HAPPY TEACHER - THESE ARE THE THINGS BEGINNING READERS DO...

-- understand that reading has to 'make sense'.
+- recognize familiar words.- understand that reading has to 'make sense'.

 - appreciate that pictures help predict a story.